dubeboy/Merchant/README.md

 ### Swift Package Manager

 RetroSwift is available through [Swift Package Manager](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following to your `Package.swift` file.

 ```swift
 let package = Package(